cultural-impact-of-warfare

 Table of Contents

-The Evolution of Mongol Siege Capabilities
+The Foundations of Mongol Siege Capabilities

 Learning from Conquered Peoples

-Incorporation of Chinese and Persian Technologies
+Integration of Chinese and Persian Technologies

 The Mongols were early adopters of gunpowder-based weapons, a technology they encountered in China.
 They used gunpowder for explosive bombs, incendiary devices, and early forms of grenades launched by catapults.
-These weapons created confusion and fear among defenders, and the smoke and fire could overwhelm poorly prepared garrisons.
+These weapons created confusion and fear among defenders, while smoke and fire could overwhelm poorly prepared garrisons.
 Chinese sources record that Mongol armies used "thunder crash bombs" that produced loud noises and bright flashes, designed to disorient defenders and panic horses within city walls.

 From Persian engineers, the Mongols acquired advanced counterweight trebuchets, which could hurl heavier projectiles with greater accuracy than earlier torsion-based engines.
 The combination of Chinese gunpowder weapons and Persian trebuchet technology gave Mongol siege trains a destructive capability unmatched in the 13th century.
 The Mongols also adopted the Chinese practice of using traction trebuchets powered by large teams of pullers, which could sustain a high rate of fire against enemy positions.

 The Mongols improved upon these technologies by standardizing designs across their empire.
 A trebuchet built by Persian engineers for use in Khorasan was identical to one used in Russia or Hungary.
 This standardization allowed Mongol armies to repair and replace siege weapons quickly, using interchangeable parts and shared engineering knowledge.
+The result was a siege train that could operate effectively across vast distances and diverse terrains.

 Core Siege Warfare Techniques